microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/signin-list.md

 description: Descreve o método de lista do recurso signIn (entidade) da API do Microsoft Graph.
 localization_priority: Normal
 author: besiler
-ms.prod: microsoft-identity-platform
+ms.prod: identity-and-access-reports
 doc_type: apiPageType
-ms.openlocfilehash: 56a66140da750edc44408ecf5f06c0905e9bafe8
+ms.openlocfilehash: b9df6954a07925c49cfcdf539270ed6a2757678e
-ms.sourcegitcommit: 6314172db76ba9f2c192d8c099d818c5e772d2b8
+ms.sourcegitcommit: 1004835b44271f2e50332a1bdc9097d4b06a914a
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 01/20/2021
+ms.lasthandoff: 02/06/2021
-ms.locfileid: "49910707"
+ms.locfileid: "50131982"
 ---
 # <a name="list-signins"></a>Listar logons

 Namespace: microsoft.graph

 Recupera os logons de usuário do Azure AD para seu locatário.
-As inserções que são interativas por natureza (onde um nome de usuário/senha é passado como parte do token de autenticação) e as inserções federadas bem-sucedidas estão atualmente incluídas nos logs de logom.
+Sign-ins that are interactive in nature (where a username/password is passed as part of auth token) and successful federated sign-ins are currently included in the sign-in logs.

 ## <a name="permissions"></a>Permissões